useNamingConvention

 _and consists of at least two characters - The captured name (the name without the leading

-) is incamelCase
+_) is incamelCase.

 then the part of the name captured by the regular expression is forwarded to the next conventions of the array.

-In the following example, we require that private class members start with _
+In the following example, we require that private class members start with _ and all class members are in [“camelCase”].

-If a declaration is not selected or if a capture is forwarded while there are no more conventions, then the declaration name is verified against the default conventions.
+{ "options": { "conventions": [ { "selector": { "kind": "classMember", "modifiers": ["private"] }, "match": "_(.+)" // We don't need to specify `formats` because the capture is forwarded to the next conventions. }, { "selector": { "kind": "classMember" }, "formats": ["camelCase"] } ] }}If a declaration is not selected or if a capture is forwarded while there are no more conventions, then the declaration name is verified against the default conventions.
 Because the default conventions already ensure that class members are in [“camelCase”], the previous example can be simplified to:

 then, leading and trailing underscore and dollar signs are trimmed before being checked against default conventions.

-In the previous example, the capture is a part of the name because _
+In the previous example, the capture is a part of the name because _ is not included in the capture.

 You can reset all default conventions by adding a convention at the end of the array that accepts anything:

-Let’s take a more complex example with the following conventions:
+// Otherwise, accept anything { "match": ".*" } ] }}Let’s take a more complex example with the following conventions:

 - Accept variable names

-, and check all other names against the next conventions. - All identifiers must contain at least two characters.
+i,j, and check all other names against the next conventions. - All identifiers must contain at least two characters.

 - We require

-class members to start with an underscore_
+privateclass members to start with an underscore_. - We require

-property must also start with an underscore as dictated by the previous convention. - We require global constants to be in
+static readonlyclass properties to be inCONSTANT_CASE.
+Aprivate static readonlyproperty must also start with an underscore as dictated by the previous convention. - We require global constants to be in

-and we allow these constants to be enclosed by double underscores or to be named_SPECIAL_
+CONSTANT_CASEand we allow these constants to be enclosed by double underscores or to be named_SPECIAL_. - We require interfaces to start with

-. - All other names follow the default conventions
+I, except for interfaces ending withError, and to be inPascalCase. - All other names follow the default conventions

-option takes a regular expression that supports the following syntaxes:
+Section titled Regular expression syntaxThe match option takes a regular expression that supports the following syntaxes:

 - Greedy quantifiers